photoprism/photoprism-docs/docs/user-guide/search/filters.md

 # Using Search Filters

-PhotoPrism's powerful search filters let you easily find specific photos and videos, for example:
+Powerful search filters let you easily find specific photos and videos, for example:

-* People on the photo
+* Persons visible on a picture
-* Objects that are displayed on the photo
+* Objects that are displayed on a picture
-* The main color of the photo
+* The [main color](../../developer-guide/metadata/colors.md#standard-colors) of a picture
-* The filename or foldername of a photo
+* The file or folder name of a picture
-* Location where the photo has been taken
+* Location where a picture has been taken
 * Other metadata such as camera, lens, chroma...

 Just give it a try!